 For more information, hear from Bel Ritchie, Synod Risk Manager, in the video below:

-Activities for the current quarter: Q4 2021 (October to December)
+Activities for the current quarter: July to September

 Essential tasks and reporting:

 - Payment Summary Annual Report (if currently not reporting via Single Touch Payroll)